MechanicalRock/mechanicalrock.github.io/_posts/2022-05-23-fine-grained-access-control-for-multitenancy.markdown

 ## Introduction

 Architecting multi-tenant cloud native software can be quite challenging due to the broad scope of technical know-how required to execute such an undertaking.
 What's even more challenging is finding cohesive guides/tutorials that take a top down approach to the somewhat elusive topic of multitenancy.
 This article is an attempt to produce a distilled "how-to" guide for those who may find themselves bogged down while building multi-tenant applications.
-You clone the repo containing the reference code from here [reference code here](https://github.com/MechanicalRock/Multitenancy-AuthorizationAuthentication).
+You can clone the repo containing the reference code from here [reference code here](https://github.com/MechanicalRock/Multitenancy-AuthorizationAuthentication).

 ## Some need to knows (Authorization and Authentication)